Leicester United F.C.: FA Cup runs

 The club's best FA Cup run came in the 1977–78 season (as Enderby Town) where they reached the 1st Round proper of the competition.
 They lost 6–1 away to AP Leamington in that round.

 In 1986–87, they played their only ever 'home' match at the home stadium of local rivals Leicester City.
 It was an FA Cup 1st Qualifying Round Replay in which United beat North Ferriby United 4–2.

 The club's last FA Cup tie was a 5–2 away defeat to Bilston Town in the 2nd Qualifying Round in the 1995–96 season.

+2023 - Onwards

+In 2023 after several years in the pipeline finally March 2023 saw Michael Stevenson (AKA Steven Eljay) supported by Alan Hopkins, Kym Paling and Netty Stevenson and backed by Scott Moore and The Richard Moore Sports Community Interest Company reignite the club from the ashes in an attempt to bring the club back to its former glory days starting with the Grassroots Junior Section in the 2023/24 Season with the Community at the heart of its ethos.

+The club will maintain the club's original Red and White Stripes and the new club badge maintains the Red and White Elements, Close to the original shape and as a community club maintained the presence of a fox.

+As of May 2025 the club has close to 18 youth teams on both the male and female pathway and now offers senior football and full pathway.
+The club are also establishing as a Mental Health Friendly Club, Inclusive Club and Blind and Deaf Football advocate on its push to offer sport to all areas of the community.

+In 2025 the club made Blaby Road Park their club home and will be working on improvements over the coming 12 months.
+For the 2025/26 season our Men's First Team will play their home games at Holmes Park, Whetstone.